 Exu is represented by a three or seven-pointed star, an ogo, which is a staff with gourds symbolizing male genitalia, and an erect phallus.
 Exu himself often has animal horns and sometimes a tail.

-His colors and black and red.
+His colors are black and red.
 His stones are ruby and garnet.

 He is associated with both the elements of earth and fire.